JoachimFischer/IBM-vpc-Terraform/README.md

 6. One Floating IP
 7. One Public Gateway

+## Change VPC generation
+with IBM Schematics, it is very easy to switch between both VPC generation.

 ## Additional Documentation Provided with Useful links for Terraform and IBM CLoud
 - [Terraform Documentation](https://www.terraform.io/docs/index.html)